Caasem/Dictionary-Chrome-Extension/README.md

 Just hover your cursor over an Arabic word and the translation pops up!

 # Update
-I've somehow managed, using DeepSeek AI, to update this extension.
-In the new update_v1.1.txt file, DeepSeek has listed the changes that were undertaken.
-Do they all work you may ask?
-I'm trying to make some settings configurable using a settings panel, however that doesn't currently work - God knows if the other things work either.
-But that's what it says.
+I've somehow managed, using DeepSeek AI, to update this happy extension.
+I will list the changes that were undertaken soon.
+Most importantly, according to the AI himself: copy-paste options for all or specific definitions, Data Structure optimisations, Caching System, DOM processing optimisations.
+Unfortuantely, I don't know what most of this all means but the extension does work!

 ## Arabic Dictionary in action!
 ![screenshot-image](https://github.com/haikalzain/arabic-dict-chrome/blob/master/images/screenshot.png)